ray-project/ray/doc/using-ray-and-docker-on-a-cluster.md

 ### Creating a customized Dockerfile

 We recommend that you read the official Docker documentation for [Building your own image](https://docs.docker.com/engine/getstarted/step_four/) ahead of starting this section.
+Your customized Dockerfile is a script of commands needed to set up your application, possibly packaged in a folder with related resources.

-This is an example template Dockerfile for a Ray application:
+A simple template Dockerfile for a Ray application looks like this:

 ```
 # Application Dockerfile template